amygorgon/didtyronzil/docs/did-document.md

 - ***type***: Its value MUST be exactly one verification method type.
 The Tyron default type is currently ```SchnorrSecp256k1VerificationKey2019```
 - ***publicKeyBase58***: the secp256k1 public key value encoded as a raw 32-byte string in [Base58](https://tools.ietf.org/html/draft-msporny-base58-01) Bitcoin format

-Before processing them into the DID-Document, each verification method has a property called ```purpose```.
+Before processing them into the DID Document, each verification method has a property called ```purpose```.
 It states the functionality of the key, its [verification relationship](./W3C-dids.md#verification-relationship).
 For public keys, the purpose value MUST be an array of [PublicKeyPurpose variants](./implementation/models.md#public-key-purpose).

 ### 3. authentication